lytedev/lyricscreen/readme.md

 * `lyricscreen`: The core logic surrounding the app.
 * `http`: The server for the web client.
-* `webcosket`: The server for receiving commands for accessing core functionality.
+* `websocket`: The server for receiving commands for accessing core functionality.
 * `windows`: The logic for the various "native" windows.